venkatweb1234/traffic_lights_sytem_app/README.md

    - No known issues at the time of handover.

   ### Process <a name="process"></a>
-   1) For Fist task persist User profile and Role (Traffic Light  Controller)
+   1) Getting Traffic Lights Data (Traffic Light  Controller)
    3) For DB, used SQL Server , With DBContext, tables (TrafficLights) are created automatically once run the program
    4) For Tasks , we have to insert data manually insertion script is